GeorgJunker/TurtleSim/README.md

 **Install guide**:

-To install the TurtleSim shaman simulator run the following commands in your terminal:
+Download the repository as a Zip-file or if you have Git you can run the following command in a terminal:

     git clone https://github.com/GeorgJunker/TurtleSim.git

+You now need to extract the Zip-file (don't mind this if you git cloned).

+Open up a terminal window and navigate into the TurtleSim folder.

-    cd ./TurtleSim
+    cd path/to/TurtleSim

+In your terminal run the following command while inside the main directory:

     pip install .